bormaxi8080/osint-timeline/DRAFT.md

 The **LaZagne project** is an open source application used to **retrieve lots of passwords** stored on a local computer.
 Each software stores its passwords using different techniques (plaintext, APIs, custom algorithms, databases, etc.).
 This tool has been developed for the purpose of finding these passwords for the most commonly-used software: https://github.com/AlessandroZ/LaZagne

+PDF craft can convert PDF files into various other formats.
+This project will focus on processing PDF files of scanned books: https://github.com/oomol-lab/pdf-craft

 ----

 **Universal Search & AI:**

+Restore Photos.
+Use AI to restore old black and white photos: https://restorephotos.one/

 ---

 **Software Development & APIs:**

+Kreuzberg.
+A text extraction library supporting PDFs, images, office documents and more: https://github.com/Goldziher/kreuzberg

 ----